A glossary of terms related to female convicts is provided here.

 Brickfields Invalid Depot: See Brickfields Pauper Establishment.

 Brickfields Pauper Establishment: Also known as Brickfields Invalid Depot, this was the same site as Brickfields Hiring Depot.
 It operated as an invalid depot for men from 1859 until 1882.
 The majority of inmates were ex-convicts.

-Capital Respite: The process whereby a person sentenced to hang had their sentence changed to transportation.
+Capital Respite: The process whereby a person sentenced to hang had their sentence changed to transportation for life.

 Cascades Female Factory: This was the third-built female factory in Van Diemen's Land, after Hobart Town Female Factory and George Town Female Factory.
 The first female convicts went to Cascades Female Factory in December 1828 and it operated as a female factory until 1856 when administration was passed to local authorities and it then operated as a gaol.